-If you have severe sleep apnea, Dr. Barry Johnsin, Dr. Trent Westernoff, and Dr. Martin Mardirosian can provide you with surgical treatments to open your airways and help you rest better at night.
+If you have severe sleep apnea, Dr. Trent Westernoff and Dr. Martin Mardirosian can provide you with surgical treatments to open your airways and help you rest better at night.
 Surgical treatment may be recommended if your condition is severe or if you cannot tolerate CPAP devices or other non-surgical solutions.
 Your surgical treatment will be tailored to your particular area of obstruction in order to provide the best results for your situation.
 We invite you to call Redondo Oral Surgery at 310-375-0514 to learn more about surgical treatment for sleep apnea in Redondo Beach, California, and to schedule your consultation with our experienced oral surgeons.

 The site of obstruction causing your sleep apnea could be anywhere in the upper respiratory tract, including your nose, tongue, and throat.
 After carefully examining your mouth, jaws, and airways, we will determine which type of surgery will be most beneficial for you based on the area of obstruction.
 Some of the surgical procedures our oral surgeons may recommend are listed below.

 Nasal obstruction and congestion are risk factors for sleep-disordered breathing.
 Nasal surgery helps to create more room in the nose so air can pass through smoothly and without effort, allowing you to breathe easier while you sleep.